The Dark Side of Dubai (Is it Worth Visiting?)

 If ever there was a definition of pure gentrification – ‘La Mer’, meaning the sea in French (how imaginative..!) was no doubt built for the sole purpose of milking profit.

 Everything here is artificial AF.
-From the Mid-Western-themed streets with rustic buildings lined with fake, meaningless graffiti ‘art’ on the outside walls, to hipster restaurants and ‘chic’ cafes selling the most shockingly overpriced food and drink you’ll ever find on a beach. £15 ($20) for a smoothie bowl, I kid you not.
-The cheapest drink? £5 ($7) for a cold brew cup of coffee.
+From the Mid-Western-themed streets with rustic buildings lined with fake, meaningless graffiti ‘art’ on the outside walls, to hipster restaurants and ‘chic’ cafes selling the most shockingly overpriced food and drink you’ll ever find on a beach.
+I spotted smoothie bowls selling for $20 (£15), I kid you not.
+I bought the cheapest drink available: a cold brew coffee for $8 (£5).

 (Edit: this was December 2019.
 In 2023 you can expect prices to be higher).

 The irony of La Mer is, it’s one of the most dreadful places in Dubai.
-You can tell the Emiratis really tried hard in making this cash-cow project the ultimate hipster tourist attraction.
+You can tell the Emiratis went to great lengths in making this cash-cow project the ultimate hipster tourist attraction.
 But sometimes, you just can’t hide fakery and bullshit.

 The saddest thing about this place, as with almost everywhere else in Downtown Dubai, is the laborers.